Coaches Corner: Resiliency

 4) Assess your customer base by location, sales volume, physical attributes and business practices.

-5) Interview each company department with emphasis on purchasing, customer service and logistics.
+5) Interview each company department with an emphasis on purchasing, customer service and logistics.

 6) Conduct a brainstorming session for your “what if” and leave no stone unturned.